Sawy89/RasPierreUnchained/README.md

-# Project final
+# RasPierre Unchained

-Web Programming with Python and JavaScript - Final Project
+This is my website, developed in PYTHON with DJANGO framework.
+It's born to makes people extract a random friend to make and receive a gift, but I am adding different other funcionality, for me and my friends.

 ## Install
 - Install Docker
-- Run (in the main folder) `docker-compose build` and then `docker-compose up` (the command `python manage.py runserver` is inside the docker-compose commands)
---> you can do it easily by running the file `start.bat`
+- DEV: configure `.env.dev` file and run the file `start.bat`
+- PROD: configure `.env.dev` and `-env-prod-db` file and run the file `start.sh`

+## Useful commands & tips
 - Access to the shell inside docker: `docker exec -it container_name /bin/bash`
 - Run `python manage.py makemigrations` (this is always manual, to let the user know something changed) and then `python mangage.py migrate` (this has been add to docker-compose), the first time, and every time there has been a change in code to `models.py`
 - To access the shell: `python manage.py shell`
 - To create admin: `python manage.py createsuperuser`

-## Import data
-Some testing data are imported with fixture data.json
+- Some testing data are imported with fixture data.json

-## Configuration & Launch program
+## ENV variable
 Set those ENV variable in the system before launching docker:

+### .env.prod
 ```
 EMAIL_HOST=smtp.gmail.com
 EMAIL_PORT=587